 92% of Recruiters Use Social Media to Find High-Quality Candidates

-Facebook took off over the last few months, going from only 38% market share in the United States to over 61% in just a few months.
+Facebook took off over the last few years, going from only 38% market share in the United States to over 61% in just months.

-So how can your organization take advantage of the recent surge in social media activity to help fill the employee gaps as the economy slowly starts to gain momentum?
+So how can your organization take advantage of the recent surge in social media activity to help fill the employee gaps as the economy slowly gains momentum?
 Here are a few tips/ideas and potential benefits you could experience by using social media for recruitment:

 - Use social to help build your brand.
 The first step is making sure that your website and all social profiles are up to date and there are consistent content updates.
 Nothing says, "We don't care!" like a bad Twitter profile or a LinkedIn page that hasn't been updated since March…of last year!